tagomaru/truffle-sca2t/README.md

 npm run test:security:html
 ```

 `security-report.html` is generated on your project root.
 The report file of the above `A` is like below.

-And you can see here.
+And you can see the report [here](http://htmlpreview.github.io/?https://github.com/tagomaru/static-for-github/blob/master/truffle-sca2t/truffle-sca2t-mythx/security-report1.html).

 #### Configuration For Your CI
 This command automatically generates `sca2t-config.js` file on your project root for your setting.
 You can set report format, skipped SWCs, and so on.